 - the ties between Turkey and Azerbaijan are ancient.
 The governments of both countries repeat the famous slogan: “one nation, two states”.
 We remember the words of Erdogan, on 3 April, amid the short 4-day war: Turkey will support Azerbaijan “until the end”.
 They confirm the permanent will of the Turkish government to couple its own Armenian question and the events involving Azerbaijan and Armenia.
 Furthermore, Baku has not hesitated for many years to be the merciless herald of negationism of the Armenian genocide.

 - the century-old rivalry between Turkey and Russia, that characterized this region back since the beginning of the Twentieth century, is resurfacing.
 These powers confront each other influencing all the conflicts of the surroundings, particularly the one of Upper Karabagh.
 We cannot let the peoples of the Caucasus – nor particularly the Armenians, who suffered the most from this regional competition – play for this score settlement.

 Only the acceptance of such need would enable to make a key step for peace, being the safest way to find a reasonable solution for all parties, which would also provide the international community with an opportunity to get the Turkish leaders to understand the importance of recognising the wounds of the past in order to work out the problems of today, including the massacres Daesh is perpetrating in the region.
 To do this we need an effort from everybody, starting from Europe and the United States, to compel all parties, including Russia, to accept a logic of authentic compromise. this would make it possible to save many lives and take a step forward to stabilise the region, also with the help of Turkey, according to an enlightened review of the past..

-Analysis by Gerard Malkassian, Philosophy Professor in Paris
+Analysis by Gérard Malkassian, historian and professor of Philosophy in Paris